 top of page

-Data breaches, ransomeware attacks, and phishing scams are on the rise.
-Protecting student information is more difficult than ever, and yet it's about more than just cybersecurity—it's about compliance, trust, and doing right by communities.
+Data breaches, ransomware attacks, and phishing scams are increasing.
+Protecting student information is harder than ever.
+This issue goes beyond cybersecurity; it involves compliance, trust, and responsibility towards communities.

-IT leaders in education need to understand how to keep student data safe and comply with FERPA (the Family Educational Rights and Privacy Act).
-This blog breaks down FERPA regulations and requirements from an IT perspective, what real-world data protection looks like, and how R&D Data Products can help K-12 districts and higher ed institutions with network performance tuning to stay compliant with future-proof, practical solutions.
+Education IT leaders must prioritize the safety of student data and comply with FERPA (the Family Educational Rights and Privacy Act).
+This blog examines FERPA regulations from an IT perspective.
+We'll discuss real-world data protection and how R&D Data Products can assist K-12 districts and higher education institutions with network performance tuning.
+Our aim is to provide future-proof, practical solutions for FERPA compliance.

 Table of Contents